calaldees/teachingWorkshops/teacherEducation/SP1.md

 #### You will outgrow my support

-Right now I might look to you like some super-human teaching deity.
-By the end of this course you will feel completely differently.
-I'm just some dude doing a job I like.
-By the end of this year you will have outgrown the support I can give you.
-At the celebration day at the end of the course we will just be a bunch of professionals sitting around and talking about education.
+* Right now I might look to you like some super-human teaching deity.
+* By the end of this course you will feel completely differently.
+* I'm just some dude doing a job like you.
+* By the end of this year you will have outgrown the support I can give you.
+* At the celebration day at the end of the course we will just be a bunch of professionals sitting around and talking about education.

-### Know Thyself (10min)
+### Know Thyself (15min)

 * [Know Thyself](https://teachtogether.tech/en/index.html#s:intro-exercises) Chapter 1 - Greg Wilson
     * What do you most want to teach?